 TGbn Editor: Please make the following changes in Section 38.3.21.1 of D0.2:

-Coordinated beamforming (Co-BF) is a technique used by multiple APs, each with multiple antennas (acting as a beamformer), to steer signals using knowledge of the channel in order to improve throughput, reliability and to reduce latency.
+Coordinated beamforming (Co-BF) is a technique used by multiple APs, each with multiple (#355) transmit chains (acting as a beamformer), to steer signals using knowledge of the channel in order to improve throughput, reliability and to reduce latency.
 With SU-MIMO beamforming all spatial streams in the transmitted signal are intended for reception at a single STA.
 With DL MU-MIMO beamforming, disjoint subsets of the spatial streams are transmitted from a single AP and are intended for reception at different non-AP STAs.
 With Co-BF, disjoint subsets of spatial streams are transmitted from different APs, where each AP’s subset of streams may be further divided into the streams intended for reception at one or more non-AP STAs associated with that AP.

-Depending on the channel knowledge available and the number of antennas available at the APs, the steering matrices used by all the APs may ensure a minimal signal strength of an AP’s spatial streams at either all the receive antennas of all the OBSS AP’s recipients or, if those recipients have more than a single receive antenna, over a subspace of the eigen-modes of the channels to the OBSS AP’s recipients.
+Depending on (#355) the available channel knowledge and the available number of transmit chains at the APs, the steering matrices used by all the APs may ensure a minimal signal strength of an AP’s spatial streams at either all the (#355) receive chains of all the OBSS AP’s recipients or, if those recipients have more than a single (#355) receive chain, over a subspace of the eigen-modes of the channels to the OBSS AP’s recipients.

 TGbn Editor: Please replace the highlighted term ‘antennas’ to ‘transmit chains’ in line 30 in page 218 of D0.2